-When I became an adoptive parent, I remember hearing about the importance of understanding and celebrating your child’s culture, heritage and birth family.
-I learned that ideally, children will be connected to their roots and their current family structure, and that we can bridge the great divide between birth culture and adoptive culture through cultural events, camps and language immersion programs.
+When I became an adoptive parent, I heard a lot about the importance of understanding and celebrating your child’s culture, heritage and birth family.
+Ideally, children will be connected to their past and current family members through open adoption, but sometimes this isn’t possible and children have semi-open or closed adoptions.

-Another way families connect is through open adoption, connecting directly with their child’s birth family through visits, phone calls or letters — thus allowing the direct transmission of both family culture and larger cultural understanding.
+In open adoption adoptive families have direct contact with their child’s birth family through in-person visits, phone calls or letters — thus allowing relationships to develop and allow for the direct transmission of family culture, larger cultural and racial understanding.

-To connect with distant family members, there are many free contact options through email, a private blog, and a Shutterfly share site, Skype or Facebook.
+To connect with birth family members (including birth parents grandparents, aunts, uncles, etc.), there are many contact options using technology: email, private blog, Shutterfly share site or Facebook.
 Each of these can be used as a venue for sharing photos, funny stories and updates along the way.

-If safety is a barrier, you can still use all the options above.
-If this is your situation, I recommend creating a separate, non-identifying Facebook and email account for yourself that you use ONLY to communicate with birth family.
+If safety is a barrier, you can STILL use all these options, but I do recommend creating a separate, non-identifying Facebook and email account for yourself that you use ONLY to communicate with birth family.

 On birthdays, I usually check in.
 Sometimes I get a response and sometimes I don’t.
 I’m respectful of where they are in their journey.
 Using this open, yet confidential method, adoptive parents can choose how much to share, while still leaving the door open for future communication, such as in person visits or phone calls, if birth families’ circumstances change.

-And for all families, including those whose child’s birth family is unknown or for whom direct contact is not possible, in circumstances of international adoption, you can always connect with your child’s culture or country of origin online.
+For all families, including those whose child’s birth family is unknown or for whom direct contact is not possible, in circumstances of international adoption or transracial adoption, you can always connect with your child’s culture or country of origin online.

-Another tool is watching documentaries about your child’s birth country or culture, many of which provide a window into history and provide your entire family with a framework in which to place birth family connections.
+Another tool is watching documentaries about your child’s birth country, city, state or racial background, many of which provide a window into history and provide your entire family with a framework in which to place birth family connections.

-Steven Spielberg said, “I think documentaries are the greatest way to educate an entire generation that doesn’t often look back to learn anything about the history that provided a safe haven for so many of us today.”
-Starting with google, search for documentaries on your child’s birth country — “Documentary about India,” for example.
+Starting with google, search for documentaries on your child’s birth country, city or state — “Documentary about India,” for example.
 Be intentional about watching these together as a family after you have previewed them, then setting aside a time to discuss what you’ve seen.

-And while the history of your child’s country and culture is significant, remember to keep up with current events as well.
+And while the history of your child’s country, city, state and culture is significant, remember to keep up with current events as well.
 These can be found through online newspapers by searching “newspapers in India” and/or setting Google alerts.
-Either option offers a wonderful window into the day-to-day happenings in the country or culture that you designate.
+Either option offers a wonderful window into the day-to-day happenings in the country,country, city, state or culture that you designate.

 As an adoptive family, we have regular visits with local birth family and are involved in a diverse church, attend culture camps and cultural events whenever possible.
 However, I still rely on technology to make sure those connections remain strong and that both my daughter and I continue to grow in our knowledge of her birth family and culture.